 Applicants already may have completed one or more of the steps set forth in the above flowchart, which depicts an example of how the pre-submission registration process generally flows (e.g., applicants may have already registered with Grants.gov, in which case they do not need to re-register).
 However, note that applicants that have not completed any of the above steps may require 23 or more business days to complete the required steps serially.
 Grants.gov is a centrally managed Federal grants portal, and changes or updates to the process outlined above may occur after the publication of this NOFO.
-Prospective applicants should visit http://www.grants.gov/web/grants/applicants/organization-registration.html to ensure that they follow the most up-to-date instructions.
+Prospective applicants should visit Organization Registration | GRANTS.GOV to ensure that they follow the most up-to-date instructions.